Home | Countries | Syria

 Syria

-Syria’s digital profile is defined less by scale than by transition.
 In early 2025, the country had about 9.01 million internet users, 35.8% internet penetration, and 19.5 million mobile connections, while Internet Society Pulse rated its overall internet resilience at 31/100 and e-government readiness at 38.88.
-These figures place Syria well below stronger regional performers and underline that its digital agenda is still shaped by reconstruction, not maturity.

 Sanctions lift and the digital reset

-Following the fall of Bashar al-Assad in December 2024, Syria entered a new phase of digital and economic reopening.
-A key turning point came when the US revoked broad country-based sanctions, effective July 1, 2025, removing long-standing barriers to global digital integration.
+Following the fall of Bashar al-Assad in December 2024, Syria entered a new phase of economic reopening, also with implications for the digital space.
+A key turning point came when the US revoked broad country-based sanctions, effective 1 July 2025, removing long-standing barriers to global digital integration.
 For years, sanctions had constrained access to software, cloud services, financial platforms, and international partnerships, shaping a highly restricted digital environment.
-Their removal did not instantly transform the landscape, but it significantly widened the space for reform.
+Their removal contributed to widening the space for reform.
 Syrian businesses, developers, and users began reconnecting to global tools and markets, while policymakers moved to attract investment and rebuild digital infrastructure.
-At the same time, challenges remain: regulatory uncertainty, weak institutions, and infrastructure gaps continue to limit the pace and inclusiveness of recovery.
-The shift is therefore best understood not as a clean break, but as the opening of a new, still-fragile chapter in Syria’s digital governance trajectory.

 Infrastructure and market policy are now moving faster than before.
-Syria has launched Barq Net, a nationwide FTTP initiative covering all 14 governorates; announced its first practical 5G pilot in May 2025; and signed on to the Medusa submarine cable project in Tartous, while presenting SilkLink as the backbone of a rebuilt national fibre network.
-In parallel, the state-backed SEEP Online e-commerce platform, new Visa and Mastercard partnerships, and the earlier digital signature and IT services law show a gradual effort to connect telecom reform, e-payments, e-commerce, and the wider digital economy.
+Syria has launched Barq Net, a nationwide FTTP initiative covering all 14 governorates, and announced its first practical 5G pilot in May 2025.
+Syrian Telecommunications Company signed on to the Medusa submarine cable project in Tartous, while presenting SilkLink as the backbone of a rebuilt national fibre network.
+In parallel, the state-backed SEEP Online e-commerce platform has new partnerships with Visa and Mastercard.

 Emerging technologies remain at an early stage.
-Syria has discussed AI governance in regional forums and presented AI as a tool to improve government performance, but evidently, there is no standalone national AI strategy or AI law.
-The picture is therefore one of partial layering rather than full consolidation: cloud policy exists, 5G rollout has begun, digital payments are expanding, and data protection has been formalised, yet weak infrastructure, limited competition, institutional fragility, and unresolved rights concerns continue to shape the country’s digital trajectory.
+Syria has discussed AI governance in regional forums and presented AI as a tool to improve government performance, but there is no standalone national AI strategy or AI law.

 Related news on dig.watch